minnesotanlp/scholawrite/index.md

 Supervisor: [Prof. Dongyeop Kang](mailto:dongyeop@umn.edu)

-If interested, please fill out [this eligibility inquiry form](https://forms.gle/spF4QoZ7SMyZzhV46) or email to either Anna or Minhwa.
+If interested, please fill out [this eligibility inquiry form](https://forms.gle/spF4QoZ7SMyZzhV46) or email either Anna or Minhwa.

 ### Onboarding Materials

 We attach the following two forms to encourage participation in our research study without concern about the data collection procedures, anonymity process, and more details about how we plan to conduct our study.
-Please refer to 'Consent Form' for more details in the study procedures, and 'Study Flyer' for a short summary of our IRB-approved study.
+Please refer to the 'Consent Form' for more details on the study procedures, and 'Study Flyer' for a short summary of our IRB-approved study.

 1. Consent Form: [Link](https://docs.google.com/document/d/19cJgz7z0nv20rYl7VIx4cJyLv1Di4eEm/edit?usp=sharing&ouid=112204271777301151645&rtpof=true&sd=true)
 2. Official Study Flyer: [Link](https://docs.google.com/document/d/120WxQXymeByYGf9jVHPiSwA_ON1R6WKv/edit?usp=sharing&rtpof=true&sd=true)